-It is anticipated that the Host will enjoy ETO financial incentives, but OCPC is not guaranteeing any portion of such incentives.
 It is anticipated that the Host will repay OCPC using its energy savings, as described below.
 However, the repayment obligation embodied in the Loan is unconditional, i.e., it is not dependent upon any conditions, including the Host enjoying energy savings.